Pinhole photography.

 pinhole 2

 The result was an image that was much clearer than before and there was no flare.
-It still had a soft resolution, which was what I expected to see.
+It still had a soft resolution, but that was what I expected to see.

 Photo: Fuji X-E1, approx 0.2mm pinhole, exposure 2.1 seconds ISO 800.
 Tripod.